 Of course, the FOMO argument isn’t the only one at play here.
 With live virtual learning becoming an integral part of online training, you’re no longer learning in isolation.
 New trends in virtual connectivity have inspired an immersive, communal experience that replicates the classroom environment but has the flexibility that online platforms offer.

-Take, for example, our Catapult Course, which mixes live teaching with group coaching, virtual modules and even smaller study sessions between course members.
-Not only does that create a more interactive learning experience, it provides a vital sense of community that exists long beyond the final course date.
+Take, for example, our Catapult Course, which mixes on-demand modules with live group discussions.
+Not only does that create a more interactive learning experience, it provides a vital sense of community that many remote courses don’t offer.

 Upskilling in the age of virtual learning